stalniy/casl/README.md

 1. User Action\
    Describes what user can actually do in the app.
 User action is a word (usually a verb) which depends on the business logic (e.g., `prolong`, `read`).
 Very often it will be a list of words from CRUD - `create`, `read`, `update` and `delete`.
-2. Subject\
+2. Resource\
-   The subject or subject type which you want to check user action on.
+   The resource or resource type which you want to check user action on.
 Usually this is a business (or domain) entity name (e.g., `Subscription`, `BlogPost`, `User`).
 3. Conditions\
-   An object or function which restricts user action only to matched subjects.
+   An object or function which restricts user action only to matched resources.
 This is useful when you need to give a permission on resources created by a user (e.g., to allow user to update and delete own `BlogPost`)
 4. Fields\
-   Can be used to restrict user action only to matched subject's fields (e.g., to allow moderator to update `hidden` field of `BlogPost` but not update `description` or `title`)
+   Can be used to restrict user action only to matched resource's fields (e.g., to allow moderator to update `hidden` field of `BlogPost` but not update `description` or `title`)

 Using CASL you can describe abilities using regular and inverted rules.
 Let's see how